 It can be a challenge to learn notes on guitar (tone-names of the frets) in standard tuning, especially in the upper positions.
 Below are things to do to help us remember.
 We repeat the list until we 'can't not know it'.
 This list is specifically for standard tuning, yet it can be applied it to any tuning.

-- Name each tone in a fret space (across the strings)…1st fret low to high…F, B♭, E♭, A♭, C, F [all Perfect 4ths, save 3 to 2, which is a Major 3rd].
-Consider enharmonic names as well.
+Name each tone in a fret space (across the strings)…1st fret low to high...F, B♭, E♭, A♭, C, F [all Perfect 4ths, except 3 to 2, which is a Major 3rd].
+Consider enharmonic names as well (enharmonic means same tone, different name).
 Go through every fret space.